Quantum Bayesian Networks: Compositionality and Typing via Linear Logic: Introduction

 \emph{Compositionality and modularity} facilitate reasoning about complex systems and their properties, ensuring that the meaning of the system can be derived systematically and in a principled way from the meanings of its parts, and allowing components to be analyzed and replaced independently.
 Compositionality also enables modular reasoning about inference.

 \emph{Types} serve as abstract characterizations of systems behaviors, constraining and guiding their formation.
 Types discipline statically guarantees semantic properties such as termination, consistency, and compositional correctness.
-Well-typed programs exhibit well-behaved execution and preserve quantitative (\eg, probabilistic) invariants throughout evaluation.
+Well-typed programs exhibit well-behaved execution and preserve quantitative (\eg\ probabilistic) invariants throughout their evaluation.

-\emph{Encompassing the BNs semantics.} As seen in \Cref{ex:bell} (the Bell set-up), even for systems involving quantum sources of causality, only the classical outcomes of measurements can be observed.
-Thus, what a model ultimately defines is a probability distribution over classical variables---such as \Cref{eq:bell}.
-From the inference perspective, it is desirable to have a framework enabling (when relevant) the extensive set of inference techniques and algorithms developed for BNs.
-To make this possible, our semantics integrates a notion which is key to exact inference algorithms, that of \emph{factor}, which we discuss in \Cref{sec:BN}.
+\emph{Encompassing the semantics of Bayesian networks.} As seen in \cref{ex:bell} (the Bell set-up), even for systems involving quantum sources of causality, only the classical outcomes of measurements can be observed.
+Thus, what a model ultimately defines is a probability distribution over classical variables---such as \cref{eq:bell}.
+From the inference perspective, it is desirable to have a framework enabling (when relevant) the extensive set of inference techniques and algorithms developed for Bayesian networks.
+To this end, our semantics integrates a key notion of inference algorithms, that of \emph{factor}, which we discuss in \cref{sec:BN}.

 \subparagraph{Contributions and challenges.}